caiofbeltrao/Recriando-a-pagina-inicial-do-Instagram/README.md

-# Recriando-a-pagina-inicial-do-Instagram
+# Recriando a página inicial do Instagram
-Recriando a página inicial do Instagram
+Nesse projeto fui desfiado a reconstruir a página inicial de login do instagram.